 Having experienced each venue firsthand, I have gained tremendous insight and perspective on issues of concern to owners throughout the state.
 Whether my horse is entered in the Breeders’ Cup or a bottom-level Ferndale claimer I remain sensitive and proactive about issues affecting owners at each venue.
-I routinely interact directly with the leadership of the CHRB and CARF and was a Blue Ribbon Award winner from the Western Fairs Association in 2014.

 Every surviving racing venue from Del Mar to Humboldt serves to provide statewide access to live racing for existing and potential race fans.
 Like myself, almost all racing owners start out as racing fans.
 It is the preservation of live racing venues that plants the seeds of interest from which we can harvest future generations of involved Thoroughbred owners.
 Throughout my adult life I have been passionately involved in all aspects of the Thoroughbred industry in California.
 TOC members are the custodians of live racing opportunities for future generations.
 It is that rich heritage that I will tenaciously strive to preserve.

 Born and raised in Southern California, I graduated from Pasadena High School and attended USC for two years.
-I sold Fords, VWs, and BMWs eventually opening my own BMW dealership in 1979 and adding Mini Cooper in 2002.
+I sold Fords, VWs, and BMWs, eventually opening my own BMW dealership in 1979 and adding Mini Cooper in 2002.
 My two children, Nick and Elizabeth, now run Nick Alexander Imports since I retired; and I run our horse ranch in Santa Ynez.
-My wife, Mary, and I have been married 44 years and have four grandchildren.
+My wife, Mary, and I have been married 50 years and have four grandchildren.

 I was born in Nogales, Arizona, and grew up on my family’s cattle ranch.
 A graduate of the U of A’s racetrack industry program, I began training my father’s quarter horses before moving my own stable to Los Alamitos in 1982.
 I switched to training Thoroughbreds in 1991.
-I am the father of five and reside in Arcadia with my wife, Jill.
+I am the father of five and reside in La Canada with my wife, Jill.

 My goal is to restore California to its former glory.
 California offers the best racing in the world, and I want to explore opportunities to recruit new owners and more horses to the state.
 I hope to use my unique knowledge and experience to help create a positive image of California racing.